malcolmsparks/clj-markdown/README.markdown

 configure and create extensions that can adapt the library to different Markdown flavors.

+## Build

+This project supports both Maven and leiningen.

+Swank support is included for both systems.

 ## Status

 Currently this objective has not been reached and this library remains in a